ajmcSE/note-taker/README.md

 This Note Taker allows users to create and save notes.
 The application uses Express.js for the server-side code and interacts with a JSON file (`db.json`) to store and retrieve notes.

 ## How to use
-Start the application by running the following command:

-Copy code
-node server.js
-Open your web browser and visit http://localhost:3001 to access the Note Taker application.
+Open your web browser and visit http://localhost:3001 to access the Note Taker application after installing dependancies using npm instal in command line.
 Click on the "Get Started" button to navigate to the Notes page.

 ## Notes Page